 Gaining Muscle Faster

 Train legs for growth by following a plan that stimulates hypertrophy.
-The best range is around three to five sets of eight to 12 reps per exercise.
+The best range is around three to five sets of six to eight reps per exercise.
 Do intense compound exercises that integrate multiple lower body muscles, such as squats, deadlifts and leg presses.
 Perform isolation exercises to target specific muscles, including leg extensions, leg curls and seated calf raises.